 This report will deep dive into redesigning and innovating packaging and reuse packaging because of their potential for impact to reduce and manage waste.
-In fact, focusing on these strategies can limit the amount of packaging and the climate impact of recycling, particularly chemical recycling.
+In fact, focusing on these strategies can limit the amount of packaging and the climate impact of recycling.